daschaffert/LinVst/README.md

 For a linux vst plugin named Delay.so, linvst*.so would get renamed to Delay*.so

-The plugin name with an asterisk in it's name would then be used inside of a Linux DAW instead of the original plugin name.
+The plugin name with an asterisk contained in it's name would then be used inside of a Linux DAW instead of the original plugin name.

 For instance, Delay*.so would then be used inside of a Linux DAW (not the original Delay.so)